What is Screencastify and How Does it Work?

 Once you've selected the Screencastify icon in the Chrome browser it will launch the app in a pop-up.
 This allows you to pick how you want to record from three options: Browser tab, Desktop, or Webcam.

-There are also tabs to turn on a microphone and to embed a webcam if you want your image in the corner of the video over the top of the screen in use.
+Tabs are available to turn on a microphone and to embed a webcam if you want your image in the corner of the video over the top of the screen in use.
 Then hit record and you're up and running.

 How to save videos with Screencastify

 One of the great features of Screencastify offers is its easy way of recording and storing videos.
-When you end a recording you'll be taken to the Video Page, where you're then able to edit, save, and share the recording.
+When you end a recording you'll be taken to the Video Page, through which you're then able to edit, save, and share the recording.

 You can also save to Google Drive, but more on that below.